How to Hire a Receptionist

 2. Select Top Talent to Interview

 When you’re setting keywords and reviewing resumes, focus on the skills and responsibilities a candidate gained at each job rather than their job title.
-Figuring out how to hire a receptionist requires an open mind about their work history.
-In other words, someone who has been a secretary, personal assistant, customer service representative, file clerk, or office manager is likely to have gained transferable skills from those roles.
+Figuring out how to hire a receptionist requires being open minded about their work history.
+In other words, someone who has been a secretary, personal assistant, customer service representative, file clerk, office manager, or a similar administrative role is likely to have gained transferable skills from those jobs.

 The next step of the resume screening process is to conduct phone interviews.
-This short call should help you to assess essential soft skills every receptionist should have, such as verbal communication, listening, and professionalism.
+This short call should help you to assess essential soft skills every receptionist should have, such as verbal communication, active listening skills, and professionalism.
 Be sure to discuss the salary, benefits, and hours so the candidate can decide if they want to move forward.

 By the end of the screening stage, you’ll have a handful of qualified candidates who are almost as excited about the company and position as you are to stop sprinting back and forth from your desk to the front door.